Free for now while in alpha pre-release-candidate phase

 Rust CLI

-The sirr binary is both the server and a built-in CLI.
+The sirr binary is the CLI client.
 You can use it to push and retrieve secrets directly from the command line without any additional tooling.

 Install via Cargo